AbdullahHasan0/fastAPI-and-SQL/README.md

 # FastAPI SQLAlchemy Learning Project

 This repository contains the work I did while learning how to connect a database with FastAPI using SQLAlchemy and how to handle database migrations using Alembic.
-It includes basic CRUD operations, database models, Pydantic schemas, and a simple project structure to understand how backend systems work.
+It includes CRUD operations, database models, Pydantic schemas, product management, and a simple project structure to understand how backend systems work.

 ## What This Project Covers

 - Setting up SQLAlchemy with FastAPI
 - Configuring the database engine and session
 - Creating SQLAlchemy models (User, Product)
+- Adding a quantity field to the Product model
 - Creating Pydantic request and response models
-- Implementing CRUD APIs using FastAPI
+- Implementing CRUD APIs for Users and Products
-- Learning how Alembic handles database migrations
+- Using Alembic to manage database migrations
-- Understanding schema versioning and upgrade/downgrade flow
+- Understanding upgrade and downgrade migrations
-- Practicing real backend development workflow
+- Maintaining a clean backend project structure

 ## Folder Structure (Simple Overview)